 Hannity calls out the media for their coverage of Mueller's 'clarification'

-Fox News' Sean Hannity took the media to task for not reporting on the 'clarifying remarks' Special Counsel Robert Mueller's office released following his press conference Wednesday.
+Fox News' Sean Hannity took the media to task for not reporting on the 'clarifying remarks' Special Counsel Robert Mueller's office released following his news conference Wednesday.

 "Ask yourself this, why didn't the media mob report with the same intensity, the release of the clarifying remarks of Robert Mueller after he botched it yesterday morning?
-Why didn't they put the same passion in it as the night and a half minutes of Robert Mueller?
+Why didn't they put the same passion in it as the nine-and-a-half minutes of Robert Mueller?
 Here's another question.
 Why are they so lazy, so predictable, so partisan?"
-Hannity said on his television show Thursday.
+Hannity said on his "Hannity" television show Thursday.

 MUELLER SAYS CHARGING TRUMP WITH A CRIME WAS 'NOT AN OPTION' IN RUSSIA PROBE, IN FIRST PUBLIC REMARKS